In this section we provide a brief overview of the various options available for Online Events.

 |Live stream to Youtube/Facebook||Not needed - use Stream||Yes||Yes|

 |Ability for presenter to use tablet/phone||Yes - not advised||No||Yes - not advised|

 Teams is the University’s preferred application for video conferencing and as such all of our training resources have been concentrated on that.
 Training for the University can be found at the Digital Skills & Training Sharepoint site

 Information regarding the use of Teams, Live Events and Webinars can be found in HudHelp.

 If you need help using Zoom then they have excellent resources on their website.

 Book an online event

-As Teams Live Events are limited to 15 concurrent sessions per organisation, the booking of a Live Event can only be done through CLS AV & Events.
-Live Events are highly produced and have limited functionality compared to Teams and Zoom meetings, however if you are expecting a large number of attendees then this is the option for you.
+As Teams Webinars and Live Events have limited licenses, the booking of a these can only be done through CLS AV & Events.
+Live Events are highly produced and have limited functionality compared to Teams and Zoom webinars, however if you are expecting a large number of attendees then this is the option for you.

-We request that all people involved in a Live Event undertake our training prior the actual event so that we can ensure that things run as smoothly as possible.
-This can be found on the Training Team site.
+We recommend that all people involved in a Live Event or Webinar have at least one trail run through prior to the actual event to ensure that things run as smoothly as possible.

-Live Event bookings can be requested through our online form on HudHelp.
+Live Event and Webinar bookings can be requested through our online form on HudHelp.